pascal-felique/NNCV/README.md

 You can choose between 5 profiles: from low resolution, to medium resolution, high resolution, higher resolution and highest resolution.

-To follow the curriculum correctly during Curriculum Learning, you have to increase the resolution in each training run.
+To follow the curriculum correctly during Curriculum Learning, you have to increase the resolution in each stage.
 And each time, you have to update the location of the previous trained Teacher model which was trained at a lower resolution.

 ### Training with Curriculum Learning and Knowledge Distillation (Train a Student model)